 If you love travelling and do so regularly, an expedition cruise is an opportunity to step away from the beaten track and explore a destination you may not have considered, or that you wouldn’t normally visit as an add on to a business trip or a visit to the kids and grandkids.
 An expedition cruise is a perfect way to celebrate a milestone – whether that be an anniversary, birthday, sale of a business or retirement.

-The Polar Regions are the most commonly thought of expedition destinations and with regions like Antarctica, you need to make sure you plan ahead and consider the right seasons for travel (you can read more in our guide on when to travel to Antarctica).
+The Polar Regions are the most commonly thought of expedition destinations and with regions like Antarctica, you need to make sure you plan ahead and consider the right seasons for travel.

 Destinations such as the Galapagos, Alaska and the Australian Kimberley Region are also well serviced by the leading expedition cruise lines and are also destinations that are generally best experienced from the sea.